microcks/microcks.io/content/documentation/using/tests.md

 ## Getting tests history and details

-Tests history for an API/Service is easily accessible from the microservice [summary page](../mocks/#mocks-info).
+Tests history for an API/Service is easily accessible from the API | Service [summary page](../mocks/#mocks-info).
 Microcks keep history of all the launched tests on an API/Service version.
 Success and failures are kept in database with unique identifier and test number to allow you to compare cases of success and failures.

 ![test-history](/images/test-history.png)

 Specific test details can be visualized : Microcks also records the request and response pairs exchanged with the tested endpoint so that you'll be able to access payload content as well as header.
 Failures are tracked and violated assertions messages displayed as shown in the screenshot below :

 ![test-details](/images/test-details.png)